rust-embedded/book/src/intro/index.md

   How to best use Rust language features to write more correct embedded software.

-* Serve as a cookbook in some cases. e.g. How do I do mix C and Rust in a single project?
+* Serve as a cookbook in some cases. e.g. How do I mix C and Rust in a single project?

 This book tries to be as general as possible but to make things easier for both